Slamy/Wiki_MiSTer/Analog-Simulation.md

 The [Arcade-Battlezone](https://github.com/jopdorp/Arcade-BattleZone_MiSTer) core is an example of a core with analog sound synthesis.

+## MiSTer Discrete

+The [MiSTer Discrete](https://github.com/jopdorp/MiSTer-Discrete) is a standardized collection of subcircuits that can we wired together to create an in-core analog circuit simulation.

+It follows a discipline described in the [project readme](https://github.com/jopdorp/MiSTer-Discrete).
+When applied to the methodology described below, the modules you create will be compatible with other modules from the MiSTer Discrete family of analog modeling chips.

 ## A way to approach the problem:

 1. Find youtube video's of people playing the actual game, to get some idea of the sounds it has.